AdamBoley/Exam-Scores-Analysis/README.md

 ## Hypotheses

 After discussions with the local government, I have formulated several hypotheses.
-These hypotheses will guide the data analysis.
+These hypotheses will guide the data analysis:

 - I hypothesize that students who attend the test preparation course attain higher test scores